magento/devdocs/guides/m2devgde/v1.0.0.0/svcs-framework/svc_create-customer-use-case.md

 The preceding section showed how to:

 *	Create a customer record.
+The `createCustomer` call also sets a default password for the customer.
-*	Create addresses for the customer.
+*	Create an address for the customer.
-*	Set up a password reset token.
-*	Send the customer a welcome e-mail with a link to reset their password.
+*	Specified the address as the default shipping and billing address.

 #### Related Topics